Add E2B to your own grub4dos USB drive

-I strongly recommend that you add your own grub4dos menus into the E2B menus and E2B folder stucture, rather than try to use some of the E2B features and batch files without running from the E2B menu system.
+I strongly recommend that you add your own grub4dos menus as .mnu files, into the E2B folder stucture, rather than try to use some of the E2B features and batch files without running from the E2B menu system.

-For best 'bootability', I recommend that the USB drive contains two Primary partitions (even of the 2nd one is very small and hidden).
+- For best 'bootability', I recommend that the USB drive contains two Primary partitions (even if the 2nd one is very small and hidden).

-Ensure you are using the same version of grub4dos that E2B uses - copy the grldr file in the E2B download to the root of your grub4dos-bootable USB drive first and overwrite any older version.
+- Ensure you are using the same version of grub4dos that E2B uses - copy the \grldr file in the E2B download to the root of your grub4dos-bootable USB drive and overwrite any older version.

 If you already have a syslinux or grub4dos multiboot USB drive, you can add E2B to your USB drive as follows:

 1. Download, extract and copy ALL the E2B files to your existing multiboot USB drive (including the files in the root).

 If you already have a \menu.lst file then do not overwrite it with the E2B menu.lst.